-CAUTION: $HgCl_2$ (mercuric chloride) and $Pb(NO_3)2$ (lead nitrate) are poisonous.
+CAUTION: HgCl2 (mercuric chloride) and Pb(NO3)2 (lead nitrate) are poisonous.
 Do not spill it on you.
 Wash off any areas of contact with water.
 Do NOT dispose of these solutions in the sink.

-- 6. To one test tube containing egg white solution and one test tube containing milk, carefully add 10 drops of mercury(II) chloride (HgCl2) solution, mix well and record your observations regarding any precipitate on the Report Sheet. - 7.
-To the sixth tube containing egg white solution and the final tube containing milk, carefully add 10 drops of lead nitrate $(Pb(NO_3)2)$ solution, mix well and record your observations regarding any precipitate on the Report Sheet.
+- 6. To one test tube containing egg white solution and one test tube containing milk, carefully add 10 drops of mercury(II) chloride (HgCl2) solution, mix well and record your observations on the Report Sheet. - 7.
+To the sixth tube containing egg white solution and the final tube containing milk, carefully add 10 drops of lead nitrate $(Pb(NO_3)2)$ solution, mix well and record your observations on the Report Sheet.

-NOTE: Dispose the contents of these last 4 test tubes containing lead and mercury in the bottle labeled Hazardous Waste located in the fume hood.
+NOTE: Dispose the contents of these last 4 test tubes containing lead and mercury in the bottle labeled Toxic Metal Waste located in the fume hood.
 Wash these test tubes immediately.